citycoins/governance/ccips/ccip-019/ccip-019-stack-mia-mining-treasury.md

 ## Introduction

-With the Stacks Nakomoto release[^1], a new version of the PoX contract `.pox-4` was released.
-The previous versions of the PoX contracts were used by the treasury contracts to perform delegated stacking (STX).
-Both CityCoin treasuries have stopped to use delegated stacking due to the global unlocking of STX tokens with the Stacks Nakamoto release.
+When the Stacks Nakamoto release[^1] was implemented, a new version of the PoX contract `.pox-4` was deployed and activated.
+The previous versions of the PoX contract were used by the treasury contracts to perform delegated stacking of STX.
+At the time of the release all STX tokens were unlocked from the old PoX contract, and both CityCoin treasuries stopped their use of delegated stacking.

-The CCIP-020[^2] has disabled stacking and mining City coin tokens.
-The CCIP-022[^3] has started liquidation of NYC token.
+CCIP-020[^2] disabled mining and stacking of CityCoin tokens, and CCIP-022[^3] started the liquidation of the NYC mining treasury.
 However, the future of the MIA treasury has not been finalized.
-Until then, the treasury shall be stacked using pox-4 to earn stacking rewards.
-The stacking rewards should be collected and used for future redemption or other purposes.
+Until then, this CCIP will stack the MIA mining treasury using pox-4 to earn stacking rewards.

+The stacking rewards will be collected in a separate treasury and used for future redemption or other purposes.

 This CCIP intends to:

+- implement the CCIP-015[^4] voting mechanism as part of a DAO proposal
-- update .pox-3 to .pox-4 for delegated stacking in MIA coin treasury contract in continuation of the previous delegated stacking process.
+- update .pox-3 to .pox-4 for delegated stacking in MIA mining treasury contract
-- define the end of stacking the treasury as the start of liquidation.
+- allow for ending the stacking of the treasury in order to start liquidation

 ## Specification